 Do you and your spouse get to make up the rules as you go as far as your divorce is concerned?

-The answer to this question is yes and no. It’s no because you all will likely have either standing and/or temporary orders that will go into effect at the beginning of your case.
+The answer to this question is yes and no. It’s no because you all will likely have either standing or temporary orders that will go into effect at the beginning of your case.
 These orders will govern the basics of living your lives during the divorce.
 With that being said, you and your spouse will have an opportunity to negotiate for temporary orders rather than have a court or the county in which you reside come up with them for you all.

 The temporary orders or standing orders for most Texas counties look pretty similar.
-You will need to be able to follow some basic rules as far as following visitation guidelines with your kids.
+You will need to follow some basic rules as far as following visitation guidelines with your kids.
 You will not be able to take your kids out of one school and put them into another school during the divorce.
-You will not be able to remove your spouse from your employer provided health insurance.
+You will not be able to remove your spouse from your employer-provided health insurance.
 You will also not be able to ring up a bunch of debt on your credit card and expect that your spouse will become responsible for paying half of it in the divorce.

-Will you actually go to court?
+Will you go to court?